 Elevate to a culture of safety ownership

-On the other side of the spectrum lies a culture that’s focused on accountability and ownership.
-Workers in this type of safety culture take personal ownership over safety and understand the importance of choosing to engage in safe behaviours.
-When incidents do occur, organisations focus on identifying the root cause of the problem instead of focusing on who should be blamed.
+When incidents do occur, organisations focus on identifying the casual factors of the problem instead of focusing on who should be blamed.
 In doing so, they’re able to learn from the incident and actively minimise the likelihood of a similar incident occurring again in the future, therefore also improving their overall safety performance.

-Coupled with a focus on positively reinforcing a worker’s choice to behave safely and openly communicating the importance of their safety vision and values, these organisations actively strive to help their workers understand the importance of taking personal ownership over their safety.
 This solution-focused approach also leads to higher levels of safety compliance, even when workers aren’t under supervision, as there’s now an increased level of psychological safety in the workplace.
 That is, a measure of how safe a worker feels to share their thoughts, ideas or concerns without negative repercussions, such as when lodging a safety report.

 But as an organisation that’s trying to nurture a culture of accountability and ownership, where do you even begin?
 Well, it starts with having a clear safety vision.